-Emmanuel Macron eyes next French polls after landslide win
+Emmanuel Macron eyes next French polls after huge win

 The vote appeared to be as much a rejection of Le Pen as it was an endorsement of Macron.
 Several voters told CNN they would back just about anyone to keep Le Pen from the presidency.
 Ironically, it seems Le Pen has inadvertently united the country -- against her.

-Several candidates knocked out in the first round of votes publicly endorsed Macron, as did French president Francois Hollande.
+Several candidates knocked out in the first round of votes publicly endorsed Macron, as did French President François Hollande.
 Even former US President Barack Obama threw his two cents in, telling the world he supported Macron.

 But Macron's mandate may be more muted than the numbers suggest.
-Around 25% of registered voters abstained, the highest this century, while 9% cast blank or spoiled ballots.
+Around 25% of registered voters abstained, the highest this century, while almost 9% cast blank or spoiled ballots.

 And while Le Pen's defeat was something of a thrashing, it was not as pronounced as the defeat of her father, Jean-Marie Le Pen, who ran for the National Front in 2002 and gained less than 18% of the vote.

+But Putin sent his congratulations to Macron in a telegram and called for a renewal of trust between the countries.

+"The growing threat of terrorism and militant extremism is accompanied by an escalation in local conflicts and the destabilization of entire regions.
+In these circumstances, it is especially important to overcome mutual distrust and unite efforts to ensure international stability and security," he said.

-The result was met with a sigh of relief in Brussels, where EU leaders have watched several elections in the past year as litmus tests of the strength of their 28-member bloc.
+In Brussels, Macron's win was met with a sigh of relief, as European Union leaders have watched several elections in the past year as litmus tests of the strength of their 28-member bloc.

-Macron had campaigned on a pro-EU platform, in stark contrast to Le Pen, who vowed to pull France out of the union in referendum, as Britain voted to do last year.
+Macron had campaigned on a pro-EU platform, in stark contrast to Le Pen, who vowed to pull France out of the union in a referendum, as Britain voted to do last year.

 European Commission chief Jean-Claude Juncker wrote on Twitter that he was "happy that the French chose a European future."

-President Hollande also called Macron to "warmly" congratulate him on his victory.
+Hollande also called Macron to "warmly" congratulate him on his victory.

 "His large victory confirms that a very large majority of our citizens wanted to assemble around the values of the Republic and mark their attachment to the European Union as well as to the openness of France in the world," Hollande said in a statement.